Experimental / Homebuilt Aircraft Insurance

 1) Construction & Ground Risk

-Early in the build, policies typically focus on ground-risk-only coverage, protecting your in-progress hull, tools, and major components.
-Keeping documentation current—photos, receipts, torque markings—helps underwriters set accurate values and favorable terms.
+Early in the build, policies typically focus on ground-risk-only coverage.
+This protects the in-progress hull, major components, and sometimes tools and equipment.
+Accurate documentation—photos, receipts, and build logs—helps underwriters set proper values and favorable terms.

 2) Pre-First-Flight & Inspection

-As you near airworthiness certification, insurers may adjust hull values to reflect progress.
-Logs covering engine run-ups, avionics integration, and weight-and-balance data improve underwriting confidence and can lead to lower premiums across all carriers.
+As airworthiness certification approaches, insurers often adjust hull values to reflect build completion.
+Logs covering engine run-ups, avionics integration, and weight-and-balance data improve underwriting confidence and may result in lower premiums across all carriers.

 3) Phase I Flight Testing

-During envelope expansion and first flights, policies often include test-area limits, mentor pilot requirements, and strict pilot-qualification criteria.
-A structured test plan—engine break-in, stability checks, performance validation—can improve terms and reduce surprises at renewal.
+During Phase I envelope expansion and first flights, policies commonly include test-area limits, mentor pilot requirements, and strict pilot qualification standards.
+A structured test plan—covering engine break-in, handling qualities, and performance validation—can improve terms and reduce surprises at renewal.

 4) Phase II Ongoing Operations

-Once Phase I is complete, coverage expands to standard navigation limits and personal/business missions.
-Options such as higher liability limits, passenger carriage, and non-owned coverage become available.
-Our renewals in minutes process ensures you stay protected with no surprise increases.
+Once Phase I is complete, coverage typically expands to broader navigation limits and normal personal or business missions.
+Options such as higher liability limits, passenger carriage, and non-owned coverage may become available.
+Our renewals in minutes process helps ensure continued protection with no unexpected changes.

-- Builder documentation: logs, photos, inspection notes, and kit compliance.
+- Builder documentation: detailed logs, photos, inspection notes, and kit compliance records.

-- Airframe & powerplant: component history, engine/prop pairing, and service records.
+- Airframe and powerplant: component history, engine and propeller pairing, and service data.

-- Pilot qualifications: total/recent time, transition training, tailwheel/high-performance endorsements.
+- Pilot qualifications: total and recent flight time, transition training, tailwheel or high-performance endorsements.

-- Test plan & mentorship: first-flight support and envelope-expansion steps.
+- Test plan and mentorship: first-flight support and envelope-expansion procedures.

-- Avionics & safety equipment: IFR capability, AOA indicators, autopilot, restraint systems.
+- Avionics and safety equipment: IFR capability, AOA indicators, autopilot, restraint systems.

-- Storage & security: hangar vs. tiedown, fire-prevention basics, shop environment.
+- Storage and security: hangar versus tiedown, fire prevention, and shop environment.

-- Modifications & loss history: airframe deviations or prior incidents.
+- Modifications and loss history: airframe deviations or prior incidents.

-- Hull coverage: ground-only during construction, progressing to full flight through Phase I/II.
+- Hull coverage: ground-only during construction, progressing to full flight coverage through Phase I and Phase II.

 - Liability: bodily injury, property damage, and passenger liability when permitted.

-- Named-pilot & mentor endorsements: structured oversight for early hours.
+- Named-pilot and mentor endorsements: structured oversight during early flight hours.

-- Tools, equipment & spares: optional protection for build-stage assets.
+- Tools, equipment, and spares: optional protection for build-stage assets.

-- Medical payments & SAR: available through many underwriters.
+- Medical payments and search & rescue: offered by many specialty underwriters.

 Pilot Transition & Training

-Transitioning into a new design—especially tailwheel, high-performance, or unique experimental configurations—often requires documented dual instruction or mentor oversight.
-Demonstrating a strong training plan can unlock better pricing when comparing all quotes from all carriers.
+Transitioning into a new design—especially tailwheel, high-performance, or unconventional configurations—often requires documented dual instruction or mentor oversight.
+Demonstrating a clear training plan can unlock better pricing when you compare all quotes from all carriers.

 Cost Drivers & Ways to Save